NaveenRshahi/Phi-Net/README.rst

 The ``requirements.yml`` file lists all packages necessary to run the ``test_demo.py`` file in the ``phinet`` folder.

-This package is mainly developed under Python 3.7 with tensorflow 1.13.1.
+This package is developed under Python 3.7 with tensorflow 1.13.1.

 Acknowledgements
 ----------------

-The authors would like to acknowledge Philipp Posovsky and Andrea Pulella for their support in the production of this repository.
+The authors would like to acknowledge Philipp Posovsky and Andrea Pulella for their support in the set up of this repository.

 License